HashiamKadhim/Wave-Equation-Parallelization/README.md

 Visualisation of parallelizing the wave equation implementation with the 3 nodes: https://www.youtube.com/watch?v=oXrn8Y5xI4k

-There are folders for the plots, the report, the git log, and 2 folders with the main code (wave1d.cc).
+There are folders for the plots, the report which provides analysis, the git log, and 2 folders with the main code (wave1d.cc).
 The code in "with-IO" has the IO ready so that you can test the visuals.
 The code in "no-IO" is the code I used for the scaling as it has the IO commented out.

 Here is a scaling analysis, you can see more figures in the plots folder.
 ![alt tag](http://i.imgur.com/1FVDwz8.png)